University of Ouagadougou

-Founded in 1974, the University of Ouagadougou (UO; Université de Ouagadougou) is in the area of Dagnöen Nord (pronounced dag-no-en noor) in Ouagadougou, Burkina Faso.
-It was officially renamed in 2015 as l’Université Ouaga 1 Professeur Ki-Zerbo.
+The University of Ouagadougou (UO; Université de Ouagadougou) is a university located in Ouagadougou, Burkina Faso.
+Founded in 1974, it was officially renamed in 2015 as l’Université Ouaga 1 Professeur Ki-Zerbo.
 The UO consists of seven Training and Research Units (UFR) and one institute.

 In 1995 a second campus for professional education known as the University Polytechnique of Bobo (UPB) was opened in the city of Bobo Dioulasso A third campus for teacher training/trainers opened in Koudougou in 1996; in 2005, it became the University of Koudougou.

 The university had around 40,000 students in 2010 (83% of the national population of university students).